tomjoht/documenting-apis/_docs/Documenting Native Library APIs/nativelibraryapis_overview.md

 * **Language specific**.
 Native library APIs are language specific.
 There are as many different types of APIs as there are programming languages, more or less.
 You can have a Java API, C++ API, C# or .NET API, JavaScript API, and so on.
 * **Requires some programming knowledge to document**.
 To understand how the API works, you need to have a general understanding of the programming language the API is written for.
 You don't need to be a programmer, but you should be familiar with the nuts and bolts of the programming language, the correct terms, how the different parts fit together, and how developers will use the API.

-{% include note.html content="We will focus this section on Java APIs, since they're probably one of the most common.
-However, many of the concepts and code conventions mentioned here will apply to the other languages, with minor differences." %}
+We will focus this section on Java APIs, since they're probably one of the most common.
+However, many of the concepts and code conventions mentioned here will apply to the other languages, with minor differences.

 <img src="images/eclipseframe.png" alt="Eclipse" />